Conversations – The Forgotten English Listening Practice Activity

-In today’s article, she gives some reasons why and tips for improving your listening through conversations.
-As this website is all about getting your listening conversation ready, I was more than happy to welcome her to the blog.
+In this article, she gives some reasons why and tips for improving your English listening skills through conversations.
 Take it away Kirsty.

 Listening practice is one of those things that my students either love or hate.
 I think there are a number of reasons for this:

 1. Often, listening is the skill that people neglect the most.
 Maybe they do activities that involve listening, but if you’re for example watching a film, even more so if you put the subtitles on, you’re not relying entirely on your ears.
 Even if you don’t have the subtitles on, you get information from the action on the screen that helps you to understand what’s going on.
 You don’t have this information when you need to make a phone call or listen to colleagues in a meeting.

 2. If you’ve only done listening exercises at school, or listened to materials that were created for language learners, you won’t be used to people speaking at a normal rate.
 It then comes as a surprise when you hear something on the radio, or a group of native speakers chatting away in English, and some learners feel like giving up because the speech is too fast.
 It’s not a reason to give up though – it just takes some practice until you feel comfortable listening to English at that speed.